drand/drand/docs/SECURITY.md

 to deal with DDoS attacks.

-**Potential additional defense mechanism**: Assuming the last criteria is not met, there still needs to be at least one drand nodes that is not under attack to aggregate the partial beacons.
-To increase the chance of reconstructing the final random beacon from the partial beacons that "leaks" out from drand nodes under attack, it could also be possible to setup aggregator nodes which are under heavy protection, potentially with a more centralized governance, whose job is only collects the different partial beacons and aggregates them to deliver them to the relay network.
+**Potential additional defense mechanism**: Assuming the last criteria is not met (it seems to be quite difficult to put in practice), there still needs to be at least one drand nodes that is not under attack to aggregate the partial beacons.
+To increase the chance of reconstructing the final random beacon from the partial beacons that "leaks" out from drand nodes under attack, it could also be possible to setup aggregator nodes.
+Such nodes could be under heavy protection, potentially with a more centralized governance, whose job is only collects the different partial beacons and aggregates them to deliver them to the relay network.
+There could be many such aggregators nodes such that the chance of getting at least one of these received enough threshold beacon drastically increases.

 #### DDoS the relay network